 I slept in a bit, had granola for breakfast, and worked on my blog all morning.
 Surprisingly, the valley was socked in with clouds and it was considerably cooler.
 The first clouds I have seen in a week!

 Plants headed back to the trail pretty early but I was waiting for the PO to open at 11:30 am…I also needed the extra time to catch up on things.
 The wifi at the hotel didn’t work but at least I had a good signal.
 At the PO, we found the nicest clerk.
 Jenny even remembered us from the pub the night before, since Skybird and Spatz were playing the piano there.
 She was really helpful and cheery…small town PO’s are great, except for the weird hours (1130 to 1545).

 I mailed my rain jacket home because I also have a rain/wind breaker that I am gear testing for Trailspace.com.
 Between it and my umbrella, I should be ok.
 It does seem imprudent to go without a rain jacket in WA state but there has been so little rain so far.
 I only used it for warmth the first week.

-I said goodbyes to Julia and Zeek, who were taking a zero.
+I then said goodbyes to Skybird and Spatz, who were taking a zero.

 Again, look at those busy streets.

 I walked to the highway to get a ride back to the pass.
 A guy and his son from the hotel were still waiting for a ride.
 They had left when I set out for the PO and so had probably been waiting for nearly an hour.
 The guy did not look happy about me adding to the mix but he didn’t know of my secret powers in hitching.
 I just stood there, letting them do all the work and within 2 minutes, a car rolled up.
 I rest my case.